Investing in Free-form:

 & Sense articles to Jason A. Meyer at

-This is the fifth and final installment in a series of monthly Dollars & Sense columns about investing in free-form technology.
+This is the fourth in a series of Dollars & Sense columns about investing in free-form technology.
 To read the other articles in the series, check out the Lab Advisor Archives.

 By Judith Lee